denisturkovic1991/DenisData/README.md

                     └──────────────┘    └──────────────┘
 ```

+---

+## Contributing

+This is a personal portfolio project, but feedback and suggestions are welcome!
+Feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---

 *Projekt je razvijen kao dio intenzivnog Analytics Engineering bootcampa (2026).*